 Note.
-Rollovers, Roth IRA conversions, Roth IRA rollovers from qualified retirement plans, and repayments of qualified disaster distributions and qualified reservist distributions don't affect your contribution limit.
+Rollovers, Roth IRA conversions, Roth IRA rollovers from qualified retirement plans, and repayments of qualified disaster distributions, qualified reservist distributions, and qualified birth or adoption distributions don't affect your contribution limit.

-The amount you can contribute to a Roth IRA may also be CAUTION limited by your modified AGI

-(see Contributions, earlier, and the Maximum Roth IRA Contribution Worksheet).
+The amount you can contribute to a Roth IRA may also be limited by your modified AGI (see Contributions, CAUTION earlier, and the Maximum Roth IRA Contribution Worksheet).

 Difficulty of care payments.
-For contributions after December 20, 2019, you may elect to increase the nondeductible IRA contribution limit by some or all of the amount of difficulty of care payments, which are a type of qualified foster care payment, received.
-For details, see 2021 Pub.
+For contributions for 2022, you may elect to increase the nondeductible IRA contribution limit by some or all of the amount of difficulty of care payments, which are a type of qualified foster care payment, received.
+For details, see 2022 Pub.
 590-A.

 Taxable compensation.
-Taxable compensation includes the following.
+Taxable compensation includes the

-· Wages, salaries, tips, etc. If you received a distribution from a nonqualified deferred compensation plan or nongovernmental section 457 plan that is included in Form W-2, box 1, or in Form 1099-NEC, box 1, don't include that distribution in taxable compensation.
-The distribution should be shown in (a) Form W-2, box 11; (b) Form W-2, box 12, with code Z; or (c) Form 1099-MISC, box 14.
-If it isn't, contact your employer for the amount of the distribution.

-- Nontaxable combat pay if you were a member of the U.S. Armed Forces. - Self-employment income.
-If you are self-employed (a sole proprietor or a partner), taxable compensation is your net earnings from your trade or business (provided your personal services are a material income-producing factor) reduced by your deduction for contributions made on your behalf to retirement plans and the deductible part of your self-employment tax. - Alimony and separate maintenance pursuant to a divorce or separation agreement entered into before January 1, 2019; unless that agreement was changed after December 31, 2018, to expressly provide that alimony received isn't included in the recipient's income. - · Certain non-tuition fellowship and stipend payments for tax years beginning after December 31, 2019.
+- Wages, salaries, tips, etc. If you received a distribution from a nonqualified deferred compensation plan or nongovernmental section 457 plan that is included in box 1 of Form W-2 or in box 1 of Form 1099-NEC, don't include that distribution in taxable compensation.
+The distribution should be shown in (a) box 11 of Form W-2, (b) box 12 of Form W-2 with code Z, or (c) box 14 of Form 1099-MISC.
+If it isn't, contact your employer for the amount of the distribution. - Nontaxable combat pay if you were a member of the U.S. Armed Forces. - Self-employment income.
+If you are self-employed (a sole proprietor or a partner), taxable compensation is your net earnings from your trade or business (provided your personal services are a material income-producing factor) reduced by your deduction for contributions made on your behalf to retirement plans and the deductible part of your self-employment - · Alimony and separate maintenance pursuant to a divorce or separation agreement entered into before January 1, 2019, unless that agreement was changed after December 31, 2018, to expressly provide that alimony received isn't included in the recipient's income. - Certain non-tuition fellowship and stipend payments.
 For details, see Pub.
 590-A.